OscarBataille/DKIM-Replay-attacks-Finder/README.md

-# Partial-DKIM replay attacks detector
+# RepAtt: Partial-DKIM replay attacks detector
 Detect email senders that do not correctly sign the "Subject" header in the DKIM-Signature header.
 DKIM-Signed emails are vulnerable to DKIM-replay attacks with a crafted Subject.

 This tool connects to your IMAP (mail) server and checks the DKIM-Signature headers of the emails.